 Robin Smith Mathis earned her Ph.D. in Human Resource Development from Texas A&M University.
-Before moving to Atlanta, she was the business communication coordinator at the McCoy College of Business Administration at Texas State University.
-Dr. Mathis has accepted a position with Mercer University as Assistant Professor of Organizational Leadership.
+Before moving to the metro Atlanta area, she was the business communication coordinator at the McCoy College of Business Administration at Texas State University.
+Dr. Mathis is currently teaching communication, leadership, and various management courses at Mercer University's Stetson School of Business and Georgia State University in Robinson's School of Business.
 She specializes in motivation, leadership, train the trainer, assessment, performance appraising, and conflict management.

 In addition, She has published work on leadership in Advances in Developing Human Resources.
-She has written a book chapter in Tales from the Field of Qualitative Communication Consulting: Teaching/Business Strategies for Educators and Practitioners that is expected to be published in 2016.
-Currently, she researches in the areas of work/famiily conflict, narrative analysis "Dirty Work," emotional process of mergers and acquisitions, and empowering women.
+She has written a book chapter in Tales from the Field of Qualitative Communication Consulting: Teaching/Business Strategies for Educators and Practitioners and in Handbook of Communication Training.
+Her training and workshop experience includes, organizational communication, conflict resolution, performance appraisals, leadership, and bridging generational differences in the workplace.
+Audiences have included, healthcare, IT, military, and financial services.
+Please check out her blog at mathismessaging.com in 2019!

 - Mathis, R. S. (2007) Leadership in relationships: An analysis of Divine Secrets of the Ya-Ya Sisterhood through leadership theory.
 Advances in Developing Human Resources.